-During the great Blackout of 1965, my grandfather had to walk from Brooklyn across the bridge and all the way to Jersey City.
+During the great Blackout of 1965, my grandfather had to walk across Manhattan and the Brooklyn Bridge to get home.
 I don’t know how long it took him, but it took me four hours to make my version of the Chocolate Blackout Cake.

 From an early age, I had an envy for those from Brooklyn, feeling that coming from Brooklyn gave one street cred.
 I bought myself The Brooklyn Cookbook by Lyn Stallworth and Rod Kennedy, Jr. In it, there is a recipe for Blackout Cake.
 I do not remember Blackout Cake, but I heard my parents talk about it.
 They do not hail from Brooklyn, so they never had Ebinger’s.
 However, they were huge fans of Entenmann’s.
 Ebinger’s, apparently, was one of those great bakeries of old, which I am a huge fan of when you can find them around anymore.
 It was famous for its Blackout Cake.
 The Blackout Cake is described in Molly O’Neill’s New York Cookbook: “three layers of devil’s food cake sandwiching a dark chocolate pudding, with chocolate frosting, and sprinkled with chocolate cake crumbs.”
 So I compared the recipes from The Brooklyn and New York Cookbooks.
 I made each one, each delicious, but different.
 Combining the two recipes and tweaking them a bit, I came up with one fabulously chocolatey Blackout Cake.
 Yes, it takes four hours to make, but if you want to make an impression and eat something incredibly rich and delicious, it is worth it.